emailmonday/Cerberus/.github/ISSUE_TEMPLATE/pull_request_template.md

 **Description**
-A clear and concise description of what the bug is and what you would expect the behavior to be.
+A clear and concise description of what the pull is and what you would expect the behavior to be.

 **Closes issue(s)**